First, let's go through the international definition of migraine (ICHD-3)

 -

-Pain worsens with exertion or causes avoidance of exertion
+Pain is aggravated by or causes avoidance of routine physical activity

 At least one of the following associated symptoms must be present: